 Huesca: A Province in the Spanish Pyrenees

 Together with other provinces of Teruel and Zaragoza, Huesca forms the Spanish Community of Aragon.
-Located in the heart of the Pyrenees, Huesca is famous for its national parks: Ordesa y Monte Perdido National Park, Posets-Maladeta National Park, Sierra y Los Cañones de Guara National Park, Valles Occidentales National Park.
+Located in the heart of the Pyrenees (one of my favorite Spanish travel destinations) Huesca is mostly popular for its national parks: Ordesa y Monte Perdido National Park, Posets-Maladeta National Park, Sierra y Los Cañones de Guara National Park, Valles Occidentales National Park.

 Also read: An Oasis of Greenery – Lagunas De Ruidera